laravel/docs/precognition.md

 <a name="making-routes-precognitive"></a>
 ## Making Routes Precognitive

-To get started with Precognition an endpoint, we must apply the `HandlePrecognitiveRequests` middleware:
+To get started with Precognition a route, you must apply the `HandlePrecognitiveRequests` middleware:

 ```php
 use Illuminate\Foundation\Http\Middleware\HandlePrecognitiveRequests;